International Year of Light and Light-Based Technologies

 used to specifiy 1 mm pitch unambiguously.

-Only three pitches are used for screw-on photographic filters :
+Three pitches are commercially available for screw-on photographic filters

 Thus, a transmittance of 25% ( ¼ ) corresponds to the following density: